christipang/Bellabeat-Case-Study/README.md

 Users sleep the most on Wednesday then Tuesday and Thursday.

---On Average How Many Hours Do Users Sleep Per Day--
+### On Average How Many Hours Do Users Sleep Per Day

 ```r
 # Convert minutes to hours and calculate the average hours per weekday